bitcoindevkit/book-of-bdk/docs/getting-started.md

 ### Install Rust

-See the Rust ["Getting Started"] page to install the Rust development tools.
+See the Rust [Getting Started] page to install the Rust development tools.

 ### Using BDK in a Rust project